 For private and group tour information please email our Education Director, Jennifer Carroll at firstname.lastname@example.org.

-Thank you to NH Humanities, Putnam Foundation and the NH Gives Campaign Donors 2020 for funding this walking tour.
+Thank you to NH Humanities, Putnam Foundation and the NH Gives Campaign Donors 2020 for funding this guided tour.